 Providing investment management services and at least ten percent of the gross income of such persons is derived from providing investment management services to persons or collective investment funds residing outside of the United States.
 RCW 82.04.293; RCW 82.04.290.

 Sales of tangible personal property and/or labor performed for persons who resell the same in the normal course of business.
 Wholesalers must obtain a Reseller Permit from their customer.
 Merely obtaining a UBI/account ID from the customer is not sufficient for this requirement.
 WAC 458-20-102

 Making wholesale sales of solar energy systems using photovoltaic modules or stirling converters manufactured by the seller.
 Also making wholesale sales of solar grade silicon, silicon solar wafers, silicon solar cells, thin film solar devices, or compound semiconductor solar wafers manufactured by the seller to be used exclusively in components of such solar energy systems.
 The B&O tax rate is 0.275 percent.
-Requires the business to file an Annual Tax Incentive Survey.
+Requires the business to file an Annual Tax Performance Report.
 See also Manufacturing of Solar Energy on this page.
 RCW 82.04.294.

 Warehouse/Radio and TV Broadcasting/Public Road Construction/Government Contractors/Chemical Dependency Center/Canned Salmon Labelers